TomMunoz3772/electroacPy/docs/02-ac-boundary_conditions.md

                         c=343)     # optional
 ```

-At this stage, `bc` is just an empty object.
+At this stage, `bc` empty.
 Depending on the system's boundaries, two methods are available:

 - `.addInfiniteBoundary(normal, offset)`,
 - `.addSurfaceImpedance(name, index, data_type, value)`.

-It is important to note that the infinite boundary conditions should be only used for exterior studies, as it creates a mirror of the system's mesh.
+It is important to note that infinite boundary conditions should only be used for exterior studies, as it creates a mirror of the system's mesh.

 ### Infinite boundaries
-As an example, we can add an infinite boundary normal to $z$ and with with no offset:
+As an example, we can add an infinite boundary normal to $z$ with no offset:
 ```python
 bc.addInfiniteBoundary(normal="z",  # axis normal to the boundary
                        offset=0)    # offset of the boundary related to the normal axis
 ```

-this would give the following system:
+this gives the following system:

 ```{figure} ./boundary_conditions_images/infinite_boundary_z.png
     :name: inf-z